Upexi Purchases 45,733 Solana Tokens as it Begins Deploying $100 Million Treasury in Solana Strategy

 Since the closing of Upexi's $100 million private placement, the Company has accumulated approximately 45,733 Solana tokens for approximately $6.7 million

-TAMPA, FL / ACCESS Newswire / April 29, 2025 / Upexi Inc. (NASDAQ:UPXI), a brand owner specializing in the development, manufacturing and distribution of consumer products with diversification into the cryptocurrency space, is today detailing the expansion plans of its treasury strategy to focus on Solana (SOL) tokens after successfully closing on a $100 million private placement led by crypto trading firm GSR and includes participation from top-tier venture capital firms, key Solana-aligned investors, and the Solana Foundation, signaling deep institutional support and confidence in the initiative.
+TAMPA, FL / ACCESS Newswire / April 29, 2025 / Upexi Inc. (NASDAQ:UPXI), a brand owner specializing in the development, manufacturing and distribution of consumer products with diversification into the cryptocurrency space, is today detailing the expansion plans of its treasury strategy to focus on Solana (SOL) tokens after successfully closing on a $100 million private placement led by crypto trading firm GSR and includes participation from top-tier venture capital firms and key Solana-aligned investors, signaling deep institutional support and confidence in the initiative.
 The marks Upexi's entry into the digital asset space, positioning the Company at the forefront of blockchain integration in corporate finance.

 Since the closing of the private placement, the Company has accumulated approximately 45,733 Solana Tokens making an initial investment of approximately $6.7 million.